lifeofsoumya/HashAlgo-JS/readme.md

 ## Encryption Guide
 - Input your Text or Passcode into the Encrypt input box
-- Choose a salting number
+- Choose a Password/ Key number
 - Click on Convert

 ## Decryption Guide
 - Input your encrypted result text into the Decrypt box
-- Enter previous salt no while decrypting
+- Enter previous Key no while decrypting
 - Click on Convert